LucasBlanc1/U13A2-Lucas/README.md

 [ ] Have a well and fun time while using the website

-[ ] Be engaged and have an engaging experience
+[ ] Be engaged and have an engaging experience gwg

 #### Developer Requirements